 All students involved in the music program at St Columban’s are encouraged to participate in a variety of performance opportunities.
 These opportunities showcase the development of personal and ensemble music skills include:

-School services such as ANZAC Day, assemblies, awards nights, Foundation Day, Liturgies
+School services such as ANZAC Day, assemblies, awards nights, Arts Gala, Liturgies

 School events such as the St Columban’s Open Day